ericbutz/developer-portal/app/guides/transfer-money-between-users/index.md

 guide:
     name: transfer-money-between-users
     step: overview
-title:  Transfer money between Customers in your application
+title:  Transfer money between your users
-description: Send money online between customers by utilizing our open bank transfer API.
+description: The most common scenario for this guide is to facilitate marketplace or peer-to-peer transfers between your customers.
 ---

 # Overview: Transfer money between your users